dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 ### Unqualified parameter names

 Unqualified parameter names consist of only a local parameter name and do not include a parameter name prefix.
-Unqualified parameter names in OpenSearch URL templates are implicitly associated with the [[#Namespace|OpenSearch 1.1 namespace]].
+Unqualified parameter names in OpenSearch URL templates are implicitly associated with the [OpenSearch 1.1 namespace](#namespace).

-*This specification includes an exhaustive list of all unqualified [[#OpenSearch 1.1 parameters|OpenSearch 1.1 parameter names]].*
+*This specification includes an exhaustive list of all unqualified [OpenSearch 1.1 parameter names](#opensearch-11-parameters).*

 *Example of an unqualified parameter name:*